top of page

 IMPORTANT TO KNOW

-Perfect result and long-term effect depend not only on the quality of the procedure, but the proper after care also plays an important role.
+Perfect result and long-term effect depend not only on the quality of the procedure, but also the proper after care plays an important role.

 When scheduling an appointment date for a permanent makeup procedure, keep in mind the healing time of the procedure.
 You will need a few days afterward without social plans or strenuous activity.
 You may want to consider taking sedatives or herbal products that will help you relax before the procedure.
 These include Valerian, Kava, Hops, St. John’s Wort, Passion Flower, Chamomile, Willow Bark, and Theanine or Melatonin.
 (Just keep in mind that some herbs may increase or decrease the actions of other herbs or prescription medications that are being taken.
 Patients on prescription medications should check with their doctor regarding interactions, especially those on heart meds or blood thinners.
 Some medications and herbs can increase swelling and bleeding.
 Never discontinue a medication your doctor has recommended for you without consulting him/her first).